-Proper blending of the substrates is key to successful operation of a RAPTOR® plant when treating wastes from various sources.
-The decontaminated and pulped, blended material is then sent to a holding tank or tanks for storage prior to digestion.
+Proper blending of the substrates is key to the successful operation of a RAPTOR® plant when treating wastes from various sources.
+The decontaminated and pulped, a blended material is then sent to a holding tank or tanks for storage prior to digestion.

 For the highest possible conversion efficiency of waste material into biogas within the digestion stage, the organic feedstocks require pretreatment.
 GWE’s RAPTOR® plant can include one or more of the pretreatment steps that are chosen based on the composition of your raw organic wastes.
 Possible pretreatment technologies include:

 The suitably pre-treated and blended organic waste slurry is then transferred at a controlled rate into GWE ANAMIX™ digesters.
 As solids digestion occurs twice as fast at high temperature than at low temperature, thermophilic digestion (50–55°C) is usually preferred.
 The exception to that are applications with organic wastes high in nitrogen, which can require an intermediate temperature or mesophilic digestion at 35-40°C.

 Our standard ANAMIX™ digesters, use energy-efficient and low-maintenance mechanical mixing systems in the form of a large top entry mixer and are available in sizes up to 3.2 MG (12,000 m3).
 Depending on the application, optional equipment might be required to ensure optimal performance.
 Possible extras include a foam breaker fan, a scum control system or a (sloped) bottom grit trap.